 We are amongst the large number of Canadians who can’t make it through the full cold Canadian winter without a trip south to warm our bones.
-This year, Toronto experienced the coldest February we have ever had and we were so lucky to be Bahamas bound for the whole month!
+This year, Toronto experienced the coldest February we have ever had.
+We were so lucky to be Bahamas bound for the whole month!
 When my best friend Rob offered us his Nassau condo, we didn’t realize how truly thankful we would be.
-With a home base on Cable Beach in Nassau on New Providence Island, we were able to explore the local sights and we even managed a Valentine’s week escape to Sandals Emerald Bay in Exuma.
+A home base on Cable Beach in Nassau on New Providence Island let us explore the local sights.
+We even managed a Valentine’s week escape to Sandals Emerald Bay in Exuma.

 February Festivities in Nassau, Bahamas

 During February, there were a number of local events to keep us entertained.
 There were parades and parties to advertise and start to drum up interest for the Bahamas Carnival (May 2015).

 The roads were marked off for one day while bicycle riders did the “Ride for Hope”.

 With a small but thriving Greek community, the “Greek Festival” drew crowds for the great Greek food, the music and for a chance to visit the Greek Orthodox Church.